MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 This helps understand index requirements to cover such request conditions.
 In this example, the ID column should have an index with descending order to perform the query faster.

 Check the execution plan of slow queries to see if any table or index scan exists.
-Check if any excessive cost of Key Lookup in the execution plan of slow queries is required, or not.
+Monitor any excessive costs of Key Lookup in the execution plan.
 For more information, read [monitor and tune database for performance](https://docs.microsoft.com/sql/relational-databases/performance/monitor-and-tune-for-performance).

 More resources: